 With marketability off the board, perhaps it’s the risk factor.

-Nobody knows if Bayne can continue to have the same success that he showed at Daytona, but no one knows exactly how Newton will pan out at the next level.
+Nobody knows if Bayne can continue to have the same success that he showed at Daytona.
+Then again, no one knows exactly how Newton will pan out at the next level.
 Each poses a significant amount of risk, as any young athlete does.

-Cam Newton may never see the field in the NFL, or he could struggle at the combine, freefall in the draft, or perhaps trouble could find him again.
-There’s also what could potentially reemerge at Auburn, which would certainly tarnish his legacy.
+Cam Newton may never see the field in the NFL.
+He could struggle at the combine.
+Cam could free fall in the draft, or perhaps trouble could find him again.
+There’s also what could potentially emerge at Auburn, which would certainly tarnish his legacy.

-Bayne – on a limited schedule for the second straight year – could easily emerge as a feel-good story and a fan favorite – with fans that would desperately be seeking to wear his gear.
+Bayne – on a limited schedule for the second straight year – could easily emerge as a feel-good story and a fan favorite.
+Another win and fans will desperately be seeking to wear his gear.

 That’s why when I stare at the headlines and see a grounded kid like Trevor Bayne without a sponsor, I can’t help but wonder just how flawed the system really is.

 In a sports landscape where each and every sponsorship or endorsement comes with a hefty price tag, how is it that Cam Newton can emerge with the dough, while Trevor Bayne instead sits with the proverbial flat tire?

 Apparently, the gurus out there think the family folk at home want to buy their kids products that an accused thief – but one heck of a talented accused thief – would wear, instead of the feel-good story that everyone so desires to be.

 This may be the reality in sports today.
 But bet your bottom dollar, the common fan is rooting harder for Trevor Bayne to be a success story.

 And if that’s not true, then I’ll gladly take a whack from that gear shaft again.